mahavedalla/mahavedalla/docs/questions/buddha/how-old-was-the-buddha-when-he-died.md

-# How old was the Buddha when he died?
+Question: How old was the Buddha when he died?
 Category: Buddha
 Sutta References: -
 Date Entered: March 11, 2025